 5 investment-worthy kitchen updates for rental properties

 A kitchen can make or break a rental.
-The right upgrades can attract tenants and maximize asking rent.
+The right upgrades can attract renters and maximize asking rent.
 So what’s worth it and what’s not?
 According to rental property brokers, managers and investors, here are five kitchen renovations worth the investment.

 1. Neutral white can brighten and open up the room